 ~St. Ephrem the Syrian (306-373 AD)

 How fervent is your faith in Christ, your personal relationship with Him?
-He left Heaven, conquered the devil, put an end to death, and did it all for you – as if you were the only person in the world who needed saving.
+He left Heaven, conquered the devil, put an end to death by rising from the dead, and He did it all for you – as if you were the only person in the world who needed saving.

 In his sermons and hymns, St. Ephrem focused his attention like a spotlight on various aspects of the life of Christ and contemplated His Truth, Beauty and Goodness deeply.
 Like Ephrem, each of us is called to consider the mystery of Christ in the ways that are most meaningful to us.